Why Is My Newborn Crying When Feeding & How to Calm

 Avocado Health Parent Coaching

-• Tiredness or overstimulation: Overstimulation or overtiredness can overwhelm a newborn, causing them to cry.
-A tired baby who is overtired can become too fussy to focus on feeding.
-Conversely, too many sights and sounds can distract them from eating.
+• Tiredness or overstimulation: Babies can easily become overstimulated and overtired.
+An overtired baby can become too fussy to focus on feeding.
+Conversely, too many sights and sounds can distract them from eating (especially when older siblings are running around the house!).

 • Uncomfortable position: